raspiduino/arv32-opt/README.md

 SD card initialized successfully!
 ```

-and (optionally, but normally, if your board is fast enough) the line `Currently at 0xB8` after these 2 lines.

 > [!IMPORTANT]
 > The `Preparing the SD card` section must be repeated every time you boot your emulator.
 Otherwise it might not boot (if Linux has initialized enough and start cleaning the memory).
 This might be fixed in the future.